OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge03.md

 When your workflow completes successfully, go to the Azure portal to see the environment.
 If everything worked, create the test environment:

-1. Copy your dev workflow file and use it to create a new workflow file for `test`
+1. Copy your dev workflow file and use it to create a new workflow file for `test` (named deployTest.yml)
     - Be sure to update the `paths` in your workflow file (i.e., ".github/workflows/deployTest.yml")
 2. Update the webAppName template parameter (line 6 in the [ARM template](./Code/ARM-Templates/container-webapp-template.json)) to `<prefix>devops-test`.

 When your workflow completes successfully, go to the Azure portal to see the test environment.
 If everything worked, create the prod environment:

-1. Copy your test workflow file and use it to create a new workflow file for `prod`
+1. Copy your test workflow file and use it to create a new workflow file for `prod` (named deployProd.yml)
     - Be sure to update the `paths` in your workflow file (i.e., ".github/workflows/deployProd.yml")
 2. Update the webAppName template parameter (line 6 in the [ARM template](./Code/ARM-Templates/container-webapp-template.json)) to `<prefix>devops-prod`.